MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 You can then configure your rule so that all sign-in attempts that use an email address that appears in this list and has a status of *Risky* are rejected, whereas attempts that use an email address that has a status of *Safe* are approved.

-In addition to using multicolumn lists to combine safe and block lists, you can use them to specify the unique levels of risk that are associated with a set of products, email addresses, or countries/regions.
+In addition to using multi-column lists to combine safe and block lists, you can use them to specify the unique levels of risk that are associated with a set of products, email addresses, or countries/regions.
 For example, if specific product types present different levels of risk to your business, you can make decisions for those products differently.
 Specifically, you can evaluate each product against its own score threshold.
 To use this approach, you must first create a list that represents this information, as shown in the following example.

 | Product type | Score threshold |
 |--------------|-----------------|